What do you get when you cross a professional writer with a passion for dating and relationships? This!

 Give up the ghost

-The Case of the Disappearing Man had been solved – but not in the way you might have expected when you started reading this piece.
+The case of the disappearing man had been solved, but not in the way you might have expected when you started reading this blog post.
 I don’t know exactly WHY he disappeared, and I don’t care.
 Because it’s not about him.
 It’s about me and being able to see a way forward.
 I now know the solution is twofold: 1) Stay true to what I really want, and 2) Be confident in my value.
 Case closed.

 If you go back through my blog and read my more recent posts, you’ll discover I’ve had two major relationships since this loser ghosted me.